srydell/auto-git/README.md

 # Automatic Git Backup #

-A smooth way of get automatic time stamped git screenshots of a directory through crontab.
+A smooth way of getting automatic time stamped git screenshots of a directory through crontab.

 ## Getting Started ##